-Fire Emblem Warriors: Three Hopes is an upcoming hack and slash game that serves as a spin-off to Fire Emblem: Three Houses and a direct sequel to Fire Emblem Warriors.
+Fire Emblem Warriors: Three Hopes is a hack and slash game that serves as a spin-off to Fire Emblem: Three Houses and is a direct sequel to Fire Emblem Warriors.

 The story sees players returning to the continent of Fódlan to relive the war depicted in Fire Emblem: Three Houses from a different perspective.

 Much like its predecessor, Three Hopes combines action RPG gameplay inspired by the Dynasty Warriors series with appearances from FE characters Byleth, Edelgard, Dimitri, and Claude.

 At launch, the game received generally favorable reviews for its improvements over Fire Emblem Warriors in regards to gameplay depth and technical performance.

 Release Date: August 7, 2008

 In 2008, Nintendo issued a remake of the first entry in the series as Fire Emblem: Shadow Dragon for the Nintendo DS and later Wii U (virtual console).

 It was reported that while developing Shadow Dragon, Intelligent Systems viewed the project as less of a remake and more of a renewal on a new platform with updated mechanics and features.

 As a result, it offers many improvements over the original such as colored tiles for movement/attack ranges, the Weapon Triangle, a new class swap feature, and for the first time in the series, online multiplayer.